Off the Beaten Path: 10 Places to Tick Off

 With sports like falconry, upside-down women shooting bows and arrows with their feet, and a sport called Kok Boru, which is like a combination of horse polo and basketball, but played with a goat carcass instead of a ball.
 Full of culture, costumes, and sports that will blow your mind; this is a sporting event that will be well worth the trek.

 Ready to stumble off the beaten path?
-Get in touch via the blue button below and we'll help you find your own path to explore!
+Get in touch via the red button below and we'll help you find your own path to explore!